phleudt/MailScheduler/README.md

 - Q: Follow-up 4 Schedule

 ### Usage Notes
-- The template includes example data and formatting - feel free to delete it
 - Don't change the column order
 - Status markers use:
     - Empty: No action